Neurotech-Davis/Neurotech-Wiki/src/development_environment_setup/jupyter_notebook.md

 <img width="400" alt="Screenshot 2025-01-21 at 11 40 40 PM" src="https://github.com/user-attachments/assets/eb9c3c7f-5aa8-492b-99f9-d6ebe480b5ff" />

 Close all tabs in your browser that are running Jupyter Notebooks.
-Then, type (ctrl+c) and after 'y' in the terminal used to open Jupyter Notebook:
+Then, type (ctrl+c) and after 'y' in the Terminal used to open Jupyter Notebook:

 ```
 ^c
 y